brieweb/saclug.org/content/pages/bylaws.md

 ### Section 1: Bylaws Location

-The bylaws shall be publicly posted on NBLUG's website.
+The bylaws shall be publicly posted on SacLUG's website.

 ### Section 2: Alterations to Bylaws